 then the model is called {\it Bell-local}.
-Bell-local models are the local HV models that has been adopted traditionally when discussing the Bell theorem.
-Hence the underlying assumptions for Bell-local models are three independencies: (i) parameter, (ii) outcome, and (iii) measurement, independencies of the underlying (hidden) variables.
+Hence the underlying assumptions for Bell-local models are three independencies: (i) parameter, (ii) outcome, and (iii) measurement independencies of the underlying (hidden) variables.
+Bell-local models are the local HV models that have been adopted traditionally when discussing the Bell theorem.